devalade/console/README.md

 For example, you might have to have to add some environment variables to the `.env` file, and validating them in the `start/env.ts` file, etc.

 If you need some help, feel free to [contact us](https://softwarecitadel.com/contact).

+## License

+This project is open-source and available under the [MIT License](https://github.com/SoftwareCitadel/console/blob/main/LICENSE).